metacall/libnode/README.md

 This project automatically monitors Node.js for new releases and compiles the latest versions into shared libraries using GitHub Actions.
 You can conveniently access these binaries in the release section of this repository.

+The prebuilt binaries are used in [MetaCall Core](https://github.com/metacall/core) repository in order to embed NodeJS into multiple programming languages.

 ## Supported platforms:

 - Linux x64